RichardByrne95/CI-MS4-TuckIn/README.md

 ## Roadmap

 -   Use restaurant names instead of id numbers in restaurant url.
--   Allow users to change their email addresses
+-   Allow users to change their email addresses.
 -   Ability to add multiple addresses to one account.
 -   Add realtime updates of order status (cooking/on it's way etc.) to order confirmation page.
 -   Add ability to add a note to the overall order for the restaurant.
--   Add ability to edit notes/additional details
+-   Add ability to edit notes/additional details.
--   Add flexible minimum order amount
+-   Add flexible minimum order amount.
 -   Add restaurant accounts so that they can manage their inventory.
--   Allow restaurants delivery and collection times to be separate
+-   Allow restaurants delivery and collection times to be separate.
--   Allow restaurant to have delivery intervals other that 15 minutes (done via adding delivery_interval option to model and setting interval to self.delivery_interval in class' functions)
+-   Allow restaurant to have delivery intervals other that 15 minutes (done via adding delivery_interval option to model and setting interval to self.delivery_interval in class' functions).
--   Allow restaurant opening times to span over 2 days e.g. 13:00 - 02:00
+-   Allow restaurant opening times to span over 2 days e.g. 13:00 - 02:00.
--   Implement flexible minimum time before first available delivery slot as different restaurants prepare food at different speeds, and have different delivery schedules
+-   Implement flexible minimum time before first available delivery slot as different restaurants prepare food at different speeds, and have different delivery schedules.
--   Allow customers to pre-order with a restaurant if it's not open today
+-   Allow customers to pre-order with a restaurant if it's not open today.
--   Add prompt to remove everything from order when food from another restaurant is in the bag
+-   Add prompt to remove everything from order when food from another restaurant is in the bag.
--   Allow the user to store a bag for each restaurant
+-   Allow the user to store a bag for each restaurant.
--   Add choices to food modal e.g. select toppings
+-   Add choices to food modal e.g. select toppings.
--   Add ability for restaurants to issue discount codes
+-   Add ability for restaurants to issue discount codes.
 -   Show previous orders on homepage for easy re-ordering.
--   Use Google Place's Autocomplete for checkout address forms
+-   Use Google Place's Autocomplete for checkout address forms.
+-   Refine checkout by skipping checkout address if user has address associated with account and hasn't submitted a new address on the homepage.
+-   Add automated order confirmation text message when user successfully submits an order.